Perseverancia-company/ts-app-models/README.md

 # There are many ways to configure the database name, most of the time they depend on the state of the app
 # By state ordered from highest priority to lowest

+# This system allows for conscious database synchronization

 # This one is general and also used for development
 MYSQL_DATABASE_NAME=perseverancia
 DATABASE_NAME=perseverancia